rekka/intro-fortran-2016/web/src/lec04.md

 See more details about this method on [wikipedia](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods#The_Runge.E2.80.93Kutta_method).

-_Exercise:_ Implement the forth order Runge-Kutta method to solve the same ODE as in the case of the midpoint method.
+_Exercise:_ Implement the fourth order Runge-Kutta method to solve the same ODE as in the case of the midpoint method.
 Estimate its order using gnuplot as before.